skykingisepic/epic-node-Docker/README.md

-## Docker start
+## Docker File Creation and execution
-# Manual Container creation process.
+### Manual Container creation process.
 If tar downloaded, skip to docker load line
-# You can also put epic binary in same folder (that files unzipped into) named epic-node and run Make
+### You can also put epic binary in same folder (that files unzipped into) named epic-node and run Make

 :$ sudo docker pull ubuntu:20.04
 :$ sudo docker run -it --name epic-dock ubuntu:20.04 bash